chacorp/userstudy2/README.md

 2. Watch the generated video.

 3. Answer the first two questions.
+(Q-1, Q-2)

 4. Look at the reference image.

 5. Answer the last question.
+(Q-3)

 6. Press next to move on.

+7. Repeat this process untill you reach the end of the page!

+*Note: if you dont answer to all question, the page will not move to the next video.

 ## How to send answer
-There are 80 examples for this user study.
+There are 80 examples for this user study. \
+*The numbers at the top of the page indicates the progress of the user study

 If you have answered questions for all 80 videos, follow the steps below.